Less gray,

 πŸ“ Ocean Beach

-Join us for a bike tour exploring sewer infrastructure and green solutions, focusing on rising sea level impacts and nature-based approaches to protect our communities.
+Join us for a bike tour exploring sewer infrastructure and green solutions in Ocean Beach, focusing on rising sea level impacts and nature-based approaches to protect our communities.
+Discover how innovative wastewater treatment systems and green infrastructure can help coastal areas adapt to climate change.

 Sep 20